 For instance, disposable lithium cells last 5X as long as alkaline cells in a trail camera.
 Many reviewers have proved this.
 However, the mA*h rating is only 2X, as proven by reviewers using capacity testers.
 They can't understand the cost benefit of lithium cells and claim we are being taken advantage of by the battery manufacturers.
 Trust the trail cameras!
 Most hunters are enjoying the benefits of long runtime and low overall cost using lithium primary cells.

-My hope is these types of errant reviews are fact-checked more often, and the reviewers either move to actual device testing or mW*h testing.
-They are putting bad information into the hands of consumers, leading them to make bad consumer decisions.
+My hop is reviewers either move to actual device testing or mW*h testing.
+That way they put more accurate information into the hands of consumers.

 Comments